fredlcore/BSB-LAN/docs/fr/testimonials.md

 ---

+<B><I>Thank you so much for the high-quality products and the neat packaging.
+I'm happy to report that the installation went very smoothly, and that the common parameters are retrieved/updated correctly.
+MQTT also works flawlessly.</I></B>
+*Benjamin de France*

+---

 <B><I>I would like to thank you sincerely for the time and energy you dedicate to the community.
 What you are doing is truly amazing — thank you very much!</B></I>
 *Jean-Baptiste de France*